kcmurray1/fitness_app/README.md

     - option to select rounds as pages (1-2, all, etc)
         - select sets within the round (odd, even, 1-2, etc.)
 **NOTE #4:** Improve UI
 - Simple time settings [x]
 	- adding rounds adds default
 - Advanced time settings [x]
 	- make rounds into individual cards
 	- edit/delete rounds
 - Timer Page
-		- alternate colors between work and rest time
+	- alternate colors between work and rest time [x]
 	- Audio
 		- ticking noise for the last 3-5 seconds
+**State Organization** [x]
+- remove use of changenotifierprovider in main.dart [x]
+- adjust build in timer_settings_page to use this instead to localize changes [x]
+- same applies to timer_page [x]
+- then figure out how to save changes to user_timers.json [x]
+	- data changes but have to refresh in ide to see changes. [x]